Maine

 The Private Place Exception

 Maine law creates a higher standard for recordings in "private places."
 Under Me.
 Rev. Stat.
 Ann. tit.
-15, section 712, recording conversations in private places (defined to include changing rooms, bathrooms, and similar spaces) requires the consent of all persons entitled to privacy in that location, if the sounds would not ordinarily be audible outside that place.
+17-A, section 511, installing or using a device to record sounds or events in a private place (defined to include changing or dressing rooms, bathrooms, and similar places) requires the consent of the person or persons entitled to privacy in that location.
+The same consent requirement applies to a device positioned outside a private place that captures sounds which would not ordinarily be audible from outside.

 A Ring doorbell mounted on a front door typically records in a semi-public area (a porch, stoop, or entryway), not a private place under the statute.
 Conversations held at normal volume on a front porch are generally audible to passersby, which reduces the speaker's reasonable expectation of privacy.